OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/overview.rst

 .. code-block:: bash

-   python data_gathering.py --input_alchemical_network network_setup/alchemicalNetwork/alchemical_network.json --fixed_alchemical_network new_network_setup/alchemicalNetwork/alchemical_network.json --results-folder results_0 results_1 results_2
+   python data_gathering.py --input_alchemical_network network_setup/alchemicalNetwork/alchemical_network.json --fixed_alchemical_network new_network_setup/alchemicalNetwork/alchemical_network.json --results-folder results_0 --results-folder results_1 --results-folder results_2

 If confidential ligand names were used, those can be replaced with generic ligand names.
 To do that you will need to add the flag ``--hide-ligand-names``: